antonkallenberg/MvcCiTest/README.md

 MvcCiTest
 =========

-Playground for playing around with jenkins and different build systems
+Playground for playing around with CI, test and different build systems